John Cornford: Biography

-In August 1936, shortly after the start of the Spanish Civil War, he travelled to Barcelona and joined the POUM militia, serving briefly on the Aragon front where he wrote his three most famous poems including the often-reprinted "To Margot Heinemann" (originally simply entitled Poem).
-The following month he returned to England, where he recruited twenty-one British volunteers, including Bernard Knox, John Sommerfield, Chris Thorneycroft and Griffin Maclaurin.
-With this group he travelled to Paris and then on to Albacete, where they joined the International Brigades—the nucleus of what would become the British Section.
-He served with a machine-gun unit of the Commune de Paris Battalion, and fought alongside a number of other British volunteers in the defence of Madrid through November and December 1936, including Esmond Romilly.
-During the Battle of Ciudad Universitaria he was wounded in the head by shrapnel, but he refused to rest and, after twenty-four hours in hospital, returned to the front.
-In the Battle of Boadilla del Monte in December his unit for the first time faced massed German troops, and under heavy bombardment were forced to retreat twelve kilometres in twenty-four hours.
-Here, as commander chosen by his own men, he "acquitted himself magnificently", saving many lives.
-Having transferred to the recently formed British Battalion, he was killed in uncertain circumstances at Lopera, near Córdoba.
+In 1936, Cornford obtained a degree in history from Cambridge.
+He took first class honors in Part I of the Historical Tripos and a "starred" first in Part II.
+Upon graduating he was awarded the Earl of Derby Research Scholarship.
+He was invited to stay on as a graduate student at Trinity College, but it was the summer when Francisco Franco led the Nationalist rebellion against Spain's left-wing government.
+Cornford turned Cambridge down and went to Barcelona in August 1936 to join the anti-Stalinist "Workers' Party of Marxist Unification" (POUM) militia that was fighting against Franco's forces.
+He served briefly on the Aragon front where he wrote his three best-known poems, among them the often-anthologized "To Margot Heinemann" (originally titled simply "Poem").
+In September he returned to England to recruit more volunteers, including Bernard Knox, John Sommerfield, Chris Thorneycroft, and Griffin MacLaurin.
+With this group he travelled to Paris and then to Albacete, where they joined the International Brigades—the nucleus of what would become the British Battalion.

+Cornford served with a machine-gun unit of the Commune de Paris Battalion, and fought alongside a number of other British volunteers, including Esmond Romilly, in the defence of Madrid in late 1936.
+During the Battle of Ciudad Universitaria he was wounded in the head by shrapnel, but he refused to rest and after a brief visit to a hospital, returned to the front.
+In the Battle of Boadilla del Monte in December 1936, his unit for the first time faced massed German troops (who were bolstering Franco's side) and under heavy bombardment had to retreat twelve kilometres in twenty-four hours.
+Here, as the unit commander chosen by his men, Cornford (in the words of an English correspondent) "acquitted himself magnificently", saving many lives.

+Shortly after transferring to the newly formed British Battalion, he was killed in uncertain circumstances at Lopera, near Córdoba, the day after his 21st birthday.
 Confirmation of his death reached England one month later.